gg7/gentoo-kernel-guide/readme.md

 ./scripts/config --enable INET
 ./scripts/config --enable NLATTR

-# Recommended by the Gentoo Handbook: "Also select Maintain a devtmpfs file system to mount at /dev so that critical device files are already available early in the boot process (CONFIG_DEVTMPFS and CONFIG_DEVTMPFS_MOUNT)":
+# Recommended by the Gentoo Handbook: "Also select Maintain a devtmpfs file system to mount at /dev so that critical device files are already available early in the boot process (CONFIG_DEVTMPFS and DEVTMPFS_MOUNT)":
-./scripts/config --enable CONFIG_DEVTMPFS
+./scripts/config --enable DEVTMPFS
-./scripts/config --enable CONFIG_DEVTMPFS_MOUNT
+./scripts/config --enable DEVTMPFS_MOUNT

 # chromium
 ./scripts/config --enable PID_NS